 (2) Where there is any inconsistency between the provisions of the Convention and the operation of any other law other than the Constitution, the provisions of the Convention shall prevail.

 Central Authority.

 - 35C.
-For the purposes of discharging the duties imposed by the Convention- - (a) the Central Authority is the Ministry of Legal Affairs and Attorney General's Chambers, and - (b) the Attorney General and Minister of Legal Affairs shall function as the head of the Central Authority.
+For the purposes of discharging the duties imposed by the Convention- - (a) the Central Authority is the Agency; and - (b) the Director of the Agency shall function as the head of the Central Authority.